learnitmyway/learnitmyway/content/post/js-split.md

 <!--more-->
 <!-- og:description -->

-Let's drive straight in with some examples!
+Splitting a string changes its data structure from a string into an array.
+Since there isn't much more to it, let's drive straight in with some examples!

 <!-- TODO: -->
 <span>Photo by <a href="https://unsplash.com/@jonflobrant?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Jon Flobrant</a> on <a href="https://unsplash.com/s/photos/river?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>